“Eric Siegel... makes machine learning easy to understand.”

 —Walter Isaacson, Trailblazers

-Eric Siegel is a machine learning expert and former Columbia University professor who won awards teaching the graduate-level AI courses.
-He wrote two books acclaimed for making machine learning accessible and captivating, founded the long-running Machine Learning Week conference series, and created popular online courses.
+Eric Siegel is an AI and machine learning expert, Forbes contributor, and former Columbia University professor who won awards teaching graduate-level AI courses.
+He is the author of The AI Playbook and the bestselling Predictive Analytics – both acclaimed for making AI accessible and captivating.
+He also founded the long-running Machine Learning Week conference series and created a course with 16k registrants. [ Detailed bio ]

-Experience: Eric has been commissioned for 100+ keynotes (full list) at events across industry sectors: ad tech, marketing, market research, e-commerce, manufacturing, financial services, insurance, fraud auditors, high tech, news media, healthcare, pharmaceuticals, government, human resources, human services, restaurants, travel, real estate, construction, and law – plus executive, university, and analytics vendor conferences.
+Experience: Eric has been commissioned for 160+ keynotes (full list) at events across industry sectors: ad tech, retail, sales, marketing, market research, e-commerce, manufacturing, banking, insurance, hedge fund managers, fraud auditors, high tech, news media, healthcare, pharma, gov't, human resources, human services, restaurants, travel, real estate, economics, construction, automotive, law – plus executive, university, and analytics vendor conferences.

 Eric Siegel, Keynote Speaker